 |Friday 13 July 10.00am to 12.00pm||Tuesday 17 July 2.00pm to 6.00pm||Friday 20 July 10.00am to 2.00pm|

 |Tuesday 24 July 2.00pm to 6.00pm||Saturday 28 July 10.00am to 12.00pm||Friday August 12.00pm to 4.00pm|

 |Tuesday 7 August 4.00pm to 6.00pm||Saturday 18 August 2.00pm to 4.00pm||Friday 24 August 10.00am to 2.00pm

 Please submit your views and comments on the Draft Plan by one of the following methods:

-Thurston Parish Council believed that it was in the interests of the community as a whole to recognise this fact and whilst adopting a formal Neighbourhood Plan would involve significant costs and input from parishioners there would be significant benefits from doing so.
+Thurston Parish Council continues to believe that it is in the interests of the community as a whole to recognise that Mid Suffolk has identified Thurston as being under development pressure and and that this pressure is likely to increase over time.
+It is also aware that whilst adopting a formal Neighbourhood Plan would involve significant costs and input from parishioners there would be significant benefits from doing so.

 Neighbourhood Plans, once adopted, are a recognised part of the National Planning Policy Framework and cannot be ignored by prospective developers when making planning applications for new development.